 2. Reinsert the SIM Card

-An incorrectly installed SIM card may be to blame for the issue.
-If that’s the case, shut down the phone and remove the SIM card from the slot.
+The issue may be caused by an incorrectly installed SIM card.
+If so, shut down the phone and remove the SIM card from the slot.

-It’s time to check to see if the SIM did not provide MM2 notification is still popping up.
+It’s time to check whether the SIM did not provide MM2 notification is still popping up.

 3. Phone Is In Out Of Network Coverage Area

-The chances of receiving a mobile signal in a distant environment, such as a hill station or a forest, are little to none.
+The chances of receiving a mobile signal in a distant environment, such as a hill station or a forest, are minimal.
 If you have a weak signal, you’ll have trouble making and receiving phone calls and using cellular internet.

 You have no choice but to relocate and hope for a network connection in a new area.
-Purchasing a new SIM?
-Consult with the local demographics first.
+Before purchasing a new SIM, consult the local demographics.

 4. Activate the SIM Card